EarthSciML/EarthSciMLBase.jl/docs/src/simulator.md

 ODE system using the `s.obs_fs` field, and it demonstrates how to call the resulting function to get that value.
 It also demonstrates how to get coordinate transforms using the `s.tf_fs` field.
-Coordinate transforms are discussed in more detail in the documentation for the (`DomainInfo`)[@ref] type.
+Coordinate transforms are discussed in more detail in the documentation for the [`DomainInfo`](@ref) type.

-Finally, we define a method of (`EarthSciMLBase.timestep`)[@ref] for our operator.
+Finally, we define a method of [`EarthSciMLBase.timestep`](@ref) for our operator.
 This method will be called by the simulator to determine the timestep for the operator.
 ```@example sim
 EarthSciMLBase.timestep(op::ExampleOp) = 1.0
 ```